 We are a world-leading, transparent and independent certification scheme for wood pellets.
 From production to delivery, we guarantee quality and combat fraud along the entire supply chain.

-To fully grasp the raison d’être of ENplus® scheme, it is essential to distinguish between a standard and a certification.
+To fully grasp the raison d’être of the ENplus® scheme, it is essential to distinguish a standard from a certification.
 A standard defines a specific set of requirements, specifications, or characteristics of a product, process or service.
 Standards are managed by international bodies such as ISO or CEN, and based on the expertise and contributions from various stakeholders.
 While certain pieces of legislation may refer to it, standards serve as guidelines and not as a legally binding framework.